m00nd00r/Practical-Machine-Learning/PredictExercise.md

 ## Executive Summary

-From a report called the "Qualitative Activity Recognition of Weight Lifting Exercises" by a group of Brazilian researches, we get a data set that distinguishes 5 styles of curling a dumbbell, 1 of which is qualitatively correct with the remaining 4 showcasing typical mistakes people make when performing this exercise.
+From a report called the "Qualitative Activity Recognition of Weight Lifting Exercises" by a group of Brazilian researchers, we get a data set that distinguishes 5 styles of curling a dumbbell, 1 of which is qualitatively correct with the remaining 4 showcasing typical mistakes people make when performing this exercise.

 For this analysis, I will model the data provided to predict which type of curl was performed based on the data collected from 4 different sensors applied to the test subjects' body.